 ** During the first Springbok Challenge, someone failed to finish the Eliminator because they couldn't climb the ropes, one of the early obstacles.
 They broke down into tears, as well.

 *** [[https://www.thefreelibrary.com/GLADIATORS+left+me+feeling+ropey!%3B+Jackie+pipped+at+the+post.-a061460788 Even worse, according on a news article, she had never climbed a rope beforehand.]]

 ** [[https://www.youtube.com/watch?v=Gm4_xkcyn2Q Another contender]] infamously broke down during Gauntlet after several false starts cost them the chance to earn some much-needed points.

 ** Any time a contender sustains a GameBreakingInjury that forces them to pull out of the competition.

 *** Perhaps the most "tear-jerkery" was the one to Sam Codjoe from the Series 3 Grand Final.
-Not only was he trailing 30-5 to Paul Field going into Powerball, [[https://www.youtube.com/watch?v=1NK9EMYsuSY#t=9m53s but a mistimed tackle from Shadow just seconds into the event resulted in Sam having to be carried out of the NIA on a stretcher.]]
-Even Shadow himself was shaken up by it.
+Not only was he trailing 30-5 to Paul Field going into Powerball, [[https://www.youtube.com/watch?v=MEiZvfU_kE4#t=28m45s but a bad tackle from Shadow just seconds into the event resulted in Sam having to be carried out of the NIA on a stretcher.]] [[MyGodWhatHaveIDone Even Shadow himself was shaken up by it when Fash interviewed him.]]